Florida Keys Fishing Reports

 Back Country:

-Tarpon are pursued in shallow waters primarily in our "Back Country".
-Night Tarpon charters begin around April 1.
+Tarpon are pursued in shallow waters primarily in our "Back Country" although the "Flats" angler can target them as well.
+Night Tarpon charters are underway.
+We do not recommend more than 3 anglers to a back country boat with Tarpon as a primary target.
 Tarpon feed nocturnally therefore early morning and sunset are the most productive time frames...Let's go fishing!

 Notable:

-This is a time of more stable slowly rising water temperatures so fishing conditions in general will settle in and improve, friends.
+This is a time of more stable water temperatures so fishing conditions in general have settled in and improved, friends.
 We still recommend fishing morning trips if going shallow as they remain the most productive over the later afternoon hours for the serious angler but again the afternoon trips are good.
-The PM half-day trips have improved and can be quite enjoyable, especially for those people just looking to stay in calm waters and enjoy a few fun hours catching fish.
+The PM half day trips have improved and can be quite enjoyable especially for those people just looking to stay in calm waters and enjoy a fun few hours catching fish.
+Reef trips in the afternoon fishing slightly deeper waters along with the patch reefs can be very good trips for later in the day departure times.
 Sharks are plentiful and active.
 Pursuing these heavy weight monsters on light tackle is challenging to say the least and talk about something you cannot do at home!

 Let's go Fishing!